CDLUC3/ezid/templates/doc/apidoc.2.rst

   |lArr|
   |lArr| success: ark:/99999/fk4cz3dh0

 The return is a status line.
-Assuming success (see `Error handling`_ above), the remainder of the status line echoes the canonical form of the identifier just deleted.
+Assuming success (see `Error reporting`_ above), the remainder of the status line echoes the canonical form of the identifier just deleted.